plotly/marketing-demo-apps/dash-aerosandbox/README.md

 by Peter Sharpe

 ## Description
 An interactive demo of AeroSandbox, powered by Dash!
-Work in progress.

 ## Installation and Usage
 1. Install all dependencies listed in `requirements.txt` - all packages are pip-installable.
 In particular, be sure to get a recent version of AeroSandbox (`pip install --upgrade aerosandbox`).